h2oai/steam/README.md

 You will see a `BUILD SUCCESSFUL` message when the installation is complete.
 At this point, you are ready to start using Steam.

 ## Starting Steam
-Now that Steam is installed, perform the following steps to start and use Steam.
+When Steam is installed, perform the following steps to start and use Steam.
 Note that two terminal windows will remain open: one for the Jetty server and one for Steam.

-1. While still in the **steamY** directory, copy the **automl-hdp2.2.jar** file to your local machine.
+1. Open a terminal window.
+In the **steamY** directory, copy the **automl-hdp2.2.jar** file to your local machine.
 This engine is required in order to run any AutoML jobs in Steam.

 		scp <user>@<domain>:./automl-hdp2.2.jar .